Investment Calculator

 The calculator supports four compounding frequencies (annual, quarterly, monthly, daily), monthly recurring contributions at any amount, and scenarios that overlay conservative, base-case, and aggressive return paths simultaneously.
 All outputs adjust to your locale's number format and currency scale automatically.

-![Investment calculator infographic: compound interest formula A = P(1+r/n)^(n×t) + PMT × [(1+r/n)^(n×t)-1]/(r/n), portfolio growth bar chart at 7% APR across 10, 20, 30 years from $20,000 principal, compounding frequency comparison table annual quarterly monthly daily, and Rule of 72 quick reference](/_next/image/?url=%2Fimages%2Finvestment-calculator-infographic.png&w=1920&q=75)
+![Investment calculator infographic: compound interest formula A = P(1+r/n)^(n×t) + PMT × [(1+r/n)^(n×t)-1]/(r/n), portfolio growth bar chart at 7% APR across 10, 20, 30 years from $20,000 principal, compounding frequency comparison table annual quarterly monthly daily, and Rule of 72 quick reference](/_next/image/?url=%2Fimages%2Finvestment-calculator-infographic.webp&w=1920&q=75)

 The Compound Interest Formula Explained